 Michiganders from eight communities had a chance to drop unneeded medications off for free on September 30, as part of the largest drug take-back event…

-Now Recruiting Sites for the Spring Take Back Event!
+The Spring Take Back Event!

 About our opioid take back events